An HR Glossary for HR Terms

 What Is Form 8233?

-Form 8233 is a form issued by the Internal Revenue Service (IRS) for nonresident alien (NRA) employees to file.
-This form helps NRA employees claim an exemption from Federal Income Tax Withholding (FITW) based on international tax treaties between the US and their country of residence.
+Form 8233 is a document issued by the Internal Revenue Service (IRS) for nonresident alien (NRA) employees.
+This form helps NRA employees claim exemption from federal income tax withholding (FITW) based on international agreements between the United States and their country of residence.

 What Is a Nonresident Alien?

-A nonresident alien is any person who isn’t classified as a US citizen or considered a US resident within the calendar year.
-To be considered a US resident an individual must pass either the green card test or the substantial presence test.
+A nonresident alien is any person who isn’t classified as a US citizen or resident within the calendar year.
+To be considered a US resident alien an individual must pass either the green card test or the substantial presence test.

 - American Samoa